1. Introduction

 2.4 Patient Identifiable Data

-Patient names, identifiers, and other personal information you enter remain exclusively in your browser.
-This data is never transmitted to HearScribe servers or third-party services.
+Patient names, identifiers, and other personal information you enter remain exclusively in your browser and are not transmitted to HearScribe servers, except where you explicitly choose to send documentation using the optional Email Notes feature (see Email Delivery below).

 3. Two Operating Modes